OMHBench: Benchmarking Balanced and Grounded Omni-Modal Multi-Hop Reasoning: Proposed Benchmark:

+At this stage, the three tabular sources from \S\ref{subsec:Table Triplet Formation} are transformed into contextual representations across three modalities---text, image, and speech.
+We explain this part using the financial domain as an example; the same process can be applied to others.

-For CMR‑SPB, we implement this stage as follows.
-With respect to the text modality, we define a set of representative financial scenarios (e.g., analyst reports, news articles, blog post), following established practices in financial text mining \cite{kumar2016survey, pejic2019text, gupta2020comprehensive}.
-For each scenario, we design task-specific prompts that describe the target style and context, and then use LLMs to generate natural language descriptions from the underlying tables.
-For the image modality, we produce diverse visualizations with plotting libraries, reflecting common financial data visualization practices \cite{ko2016survey, uddin2024data, christensen2024data}.
-Regarding the speech modality, we adopt the taxonomy of financial speech scenarios (e.g., earnings calls, podcast, news) proposed by \citet{cao2025finaudio}.
-For each scenario, we craft prompts that reflect the intended speaking context—ranging from solo to conversation—and use LLMs to generate speech scripts based on the underlying tabular data.
-These scripts are then synthesized into speech using the Kokoro-82M TTS model~\cite{hexgrad_2025}.
-To ensure lexical diversity, we utilize three different LLMs---GPT-4o \cite{openai2024gpt4ocard}, Claude 4 Sonnet\footnote{\url{https://www.anthropic.com/news/claude-4}}, and Grok 3\footnote{\url{https://x.ai/news/grok-3}}---for both text generation and speech script creation.
-Detailed explanation on this part is provided in Appendix \ref{appendix:modality_triplet_generation}.
+For the text modality, we define scenarios such as analyst reports, news articles, and meeting minutes, following prior work in financial text mining \cite{kumar2016survey, pejic2019text, gupta2020comprehensive}.
+Task-specific prompts are then used to guide LLMs in generating natural language descriptions grounded in the underlying tables.
+For the image modality, we generate visualizations using plotting libraries, following common practices in financial data visualization \cite{ko2016survey, uddin2024data, christensen2024data}.
+For the speech modality, we adopt the taxonomy of financial speech scenarios proposed by \citet{cao2025finaudio}.
+The generated scripts are synthesized into speech using Kokoro-82M TTS \cite{hexgrad_2025}.
+These are constructed as a multi-speaker dialogue in which each speaker describes different attributes of the same entity, encouraging models to leverage both semantic content and acoustic cues.
+To enhance linguistic and stylistic diversity, we use three LLMs---GPT-5.1 \cite{openai_gpt5p1_systemcard}, Grok-4 \cite{xai_grok4_modelcard}, and Claude-Sonnet-4.5 \cite{anthropic_claude_sonnet45_systemcard}---for text and speech script generation.